soyuka/vagrant-tutoriel-nginx-php-nodejs/README.md

 Ca me rappelle d'ailleurs un bon article sur les conteneurs (ou box):

 > And since nobody is still able to compile things from scratch, **everybody just downloads precompiled binaries from random websites**.
 Often **without any authentication or signature**.

-NSA and virus heaven. **You don't need to exploit any security hole anymore.** Just make an "app" or "VM" or "Docker" image, and have people load your malicious binary to their network.
+> NSA and virus heaven. **You don't need to exploit any security hole anymore**.
+Just make an "app" or "VM" or "Docker" image, and have people load your malicious binary to their network.

 _[The sad state of sysadmin in the age of containers][14]_.

 Parenthèse fermée, j'ai la box qu'il nous faut : [debian/jessie64][15] et pour lancer la notre :

 ```bash